One doesn’t have to try hard to recall the earthquake and tsunami disaster that befell the coast of Tohoku on March 11th, 2011.

 True guaranteed business continuity, the kind that leaves no doubt that an OEM will have everything needed to complete a product’s life cycle, is almost mythical.
 But while Atlantis has yet to be found, and evidence of Bigfoot is still highly questionable at best, this particular myth has been proven to exist – and EDX is the only supply chain partner that offers it.

-Business continuity can be achieved, we have found, with the aid of our one-of-a-kind vault offered as part of our Custom Storage & Fulfillment Solution.
+Business continuity can be achieved, we have found, with the aid of our one-of-a-kind vault offered as part of our Critical Inventory Storage Solution.
 Crafted from state-of-the-art spun ceramic panels and rated as “best in class” for component and raw material storage, this weather-proof, natural disaster-proof, fire-proof structure is more than equipped to ensure an industry-leading ten years of business continuity.

 Here are just a few of the features our vault offers: